doc-ai/tensorio-tensorflow-ios/README.md

 # TensorIOTensorFlow

-Unofficial TensorFlow build for iOS with support for inference, evaluation, and training.
-We use this cocoapod in [TensorIO](https://github.com/doc-ai/tensorio-ios).
+Unofficial TensorFlow cocoapod for iOS with support for inference, evaluation, and training.
+We use this pod in [TensorIO](https://github.com/doc-ai/tensorio-ios).

 Build: TensorFlow 1.13rc2.